mbodiai/embodied-agents/README.md

 ##

 Welcome to **Mbodied Agents**, a toolkit for integrating various state-of-the-art transformers into robotics stacks.
 Mbodied Agents is designed to provide a consistent interface for calling different AI models, handling multimodal data, using/creating datasets trained on different robots, and work for arbitrary observation and action spaces.
+It can be seamlessly integrated into real hardware or simulation.
 See [Getting Started](#getting-started).

 <img src="assets/architecture.jpg" alt="Architecture Diagram" style="width: 650px;">